Translation Studies PhD

 Highlights include the National Museums and Galleries of Scotland, the National Library of Scotland, the Scottish Poetry Library and the Scottish Storytelling Centre.

-A UK masters degree with distinction (first class or excellent), or its international equivalent, in a relevant subject.
+A UK 2:1 honours degree and a masters degree with distinction (first class or excellent), or their international equivalents, in a relevant subject.

 Check whether your international qualifications meet our general entry requirements: